Sustainability and Ethics

 At A.BCH we believe that unless something is designed and communicated for circularity, then it cannot be sustainable.
 But the term "circular" is used loosely by many companies. ie. Using recycled PET in a garment and calling it circular.
 Circularity is so much more than one lifecycle for a material, and it's so much more than recycling.
 Our purpose is to act as custodians rather than a corporation, to tell it how it is and provide simple solutions to complex problems for our fellow citizens.

-What makes wool ethical?
+Can wool be ethical?

 Australia is renowned for producing merino wool (thought to be the softest) and remains one of the world’s biggest wool exporters.
 Unfortunately, Australian farmers have to deal with something called flystrike, which is when flies lay eggs in the moist wrinkles and fold of the lamb's skin around the tail and breech.
 When the eggs hatch, the larvae feed off the flesh of the sheep which can be fatal if left untreated.
 Awful, right?
 Farmers have a way to ease flystrike by cutting the skin around the tail and breech to allow taught scar tissue to remain, and viola, flies don’t like to lay their eggs there.
 This “cutting” is called mulesing and on a pain level is similar to castration for the sheep.